ASE A4 Steering Suspension Practice Test

 Answer C is wrong.
 A worn ball joint is not likely to cause this condition.

 Answer D is correct.
-The stabilizer bar or sway bar helps control vehicle roll or sway while cornering.
+The stabilizer or sway bar helps control vehicle roll or sway while cornering.
 Worn and broken sway bar bushings will result in excessive sway while cornering.

 20. After torquing a tapered ball joint to the spindle, the technician backs off the castle nut to install the cotter pin.
 Technician A says this procedure keeps the ball joint from binding.
 Technician B says this results in a loose fit and a clunking or popping sound.
 Who is correct?